mistergoomba/13-day-stories/docs/trecena-creation-guide.md

-Use `writing-style-guide.md` for tone and sentence craft Use `mayan-calendar-reference.md` Part I for Mayan calendar reference data (Numbers and Nawales with detailed meanings) Use `mayan-calendar-reference.md` Part II for trecena reference data Use `trecena-imox.js` as the exemplar format
+Use `writing-style-guide.md` for tone and sentence craft Use `mayan-calendar-reference.md` Part I for Mayan calendar reference data (Numbers and Nawales with detailed meanings) Use `mayan-calendar-reference.md` Part II for trecena reference data Use `data/trecena-toj.js` as the exemplar format for JSON structure Use `docs/trecena-rules-toj.md` as the exemplar format for trecena-specific rules documentation

 ---